colearendt/gitlink/README.md

 ### Getting Started

-The package can be installed from CRaN:
+The package can be installed from CRAN:

 ```r
 install.packages("gitlink")